-- Wear disposable gloves - Call for caretaker to treat with emergency spillage compound, leave for at least one and a half minutes and then dispose in yellow clinical waste bag. - In the event that the caretaker is unavailable place disposable paper towels on body fluid spillage to mop up excess and then dispose in yellow clinical waste bag.
-Treat area with Milton and leave for at least two minutes. - Discard gloves into yellow clinical waste bag. - Wash and dry hands thoroughly.
+- Wear disposable gloves - Call for caretaker to treat with emergency spillage compound, leave for at least 3 minutes and then dispose in yellow clinical waste bag. - In the event that the caretaker is unavailable place disposable paper towels on body fluid spillage to mop up excess and then dispose in yellow clinical waste bag.
+Treat area with Milton and leave for at least three minutes. - Discard gloves into yellow clinical waste bag. - Wash and dry hands thoroughly.